-Click any of the menu items to open pop-up windows for configuring URL gauges:
+Click any of the topic links in the Gauges tab to display panels used for configuring URL/ bandwidth gauges:

-- Gauges create and maintain gauges used for monitoring end users' Internet activity - Custom Categories maintain the list of custom library categories to be used by gauges, and synchronize the source R3000's custom categories with the Threat Analysis Reporter - Overall Ranking view details about current gauge activity for all end users affecting gauges - Custom Search view a list of end users who accessed a specified library category - Lockout prevent the end user from accessing specified URLs, the Internet, or the entire network

-Gauge View - customize the view to only show certain URL gauges and their associated library categories
+- Add/Edit Gauges create and maintain gauges used for monitoring end users' Internet activity - Overall Ranking view details about current gauge activity for all end users affecting gauges - Lockouts prevent the end user from accessing specified URLs, the Internet, or the entire network - Gauge View customize the view to only show certain gauges

-Step B: Navigate Administration section windows
+Step B: Navigate panels in the Administration section

-Click Administration to open its menu.
-Click any of the menu items to open pop-up windows for configuring profiles and maintaining the server:
+Click the Administration tab to display its topic links.
+Click any of the links to display panels used for configuring profiles and maintaining the server:

-- Admins manage group administrator profiles - Admin Groups set permissions so that an administrator in your group will only be able to access areas of the Threat Analysis Reporter console that you specify - User Profiles manage a list of end users' logged events - User Groups manage user groups whose activity will be monitored by gauges - Log Viewer view a list of alert records for the most recent 24-hour time period - Device Registry view information about devices connected to the Threat Analysis Reporter, synchronize the server with user groups and libraries from the source R3000, edit 8e6 appliance criteria, and add or delete an R3000 or ER - Backup/Restore perform a backup and/or restoration on the server - Software Update update the server with the latest software version - Hardware Detector maintain the health of a Threat Analysis Reporter server with RAID installed
+- Add/Edit Admins manage group administrator profiles - Admin Groups set permissions so that an administrator in your group will only be able to access areas of the Threat Analysis Reporter console that you specify - User Profiles manage a list of end users' logged events - User Groups manage user groups whose activity will be monitored by gauges - Admin Trails view a list of alert records for the most recent time period - Device Registry view information about devices connected to the Threat Analysis Reporter, synchronize the server with user groups and libraries from the source R3000, edit 8e6 appliance criteria, add or delete an R3000 or ER, and reboot or shut down the server - Backup/Restore perform a backup and/or restoration on the server - Software Update update the server with the latest software version - Hardware Detector maintain the health of a Threat Analysis Reporter server with RAID installed

-Step C: Navigate Policy section windows
+Step C: Navigate panels in the Policy section

-Click Policy to open its menu.
-Click any of the menu items to open pop-up windows for establishing policies for high threat level threshold management:
+Click the Policy tab to display its topic links.
+Click any of the links to display panels used for establishing policies for high threat level threshold management:

-- Alerts manage alerts that indicate if gauges are close to-or have reached-their established upper thresholds - Alert Log view a list of alert records for the most recent 24-hour time period - Threat Score manage the severity levels for library categories
+- Alerts manage alerts that indicate if gauges are close to-or have reached-their established upper thresholds - Alert Logs view a list of alert records for the most recent 24-hour time period

-Step D: Navigate Report/Analysis section windows
+Step D: Navigate panels in the Report/Analysis section

-Click Report/Analysis to open its menu.
-Click any of the menu items to open new browser windows or pop-up windows to access appliances connected to the Threat Analysis Reporter, or to generate a report showing activity in all URL gauges:
+Click the Report/Analysis tab to display its topic links.
+Click any of the links to display panels used for accessing appliances connected to the Threat Analysis Reporter, to perform a search on user URL/bandwidth activity, or to generate a report showing activity in all URL or bandwidth gauges:

-- R3000 Probe access the R3000 application's Real Time Probe feature that lets you monitor end user Internet usage in real time to verify whether the Internet is being used appropriately - ER Reporter access the ER application to generate reports on end user Internet activity - Trend Chart view a graphical depiction of activity for URL gauges
+- R3000 Probe access the R3000 application's Real Time Probe feature that lets you monitor end user Internet usage in real time to verify whether the Internet is being used appropriately - ER Reporter access the ER application to generate reports on end user Internet activity - Custom Search view a list of end users who accessed a specified library category or bandwidth port/protocol - Trend Chart view a graphical depiction of activity for URL/bandwidth gauges